siwei-io/siwei-io.github.io/en/nebulagraph-etl-dbt/index.md

 cp raw_data/ml-latest-small/movies.csv seeds/movielens_movies.csv
 ```

-With above files being placed, we could load them into DW in one command:
+With the above files being placed, we could load them into DW in one command:

-> Refer to the documentations of dbt `seeds` https://docs.getdbt.com/docs/build/seeds
+> Refer to the documentation of dbt `seeds` https://docs.getdbt.com/docs/build/seeds

 ```bash
 dbt seed
 ```

-It may take a while if you like me are using a local postgres, and it should be faster in produection level case(i.e. load to Big Query from file in Cloud Storage), it should be like this:
+It may take a while if you like me are using a local Postgres, and it should be faster in production-level cases (i.e. load to Big Query from the file in Cloud Storage), it should be like this:

 ```bash
 $ dbt seed